Friday, December 7, 2012

 A UK Blu-ray was released in 2017 by Studio Canal.
 It appears to have used the same transfer as the French disk, but with better encoding.
 Extras are comparable—some standard definition deleted scenes in 2.35:1.

 I should state here that while all of the previous 1080p versions above are without a doubt miles better than any previous versions, there are a couple of nits to pick.
 Firstly, until the television version ALL of the Blu-Ray releases have been based on the same Studio Canal transfer that was done back in 2007 or 2008.
 Yes, some encodings are better than others but by and large the video transfer is pretty old, at least in home video terms.
 And while the image quality is sharp and full of detail, it's also a bit faded.
-It also has a vauguely 'video' look, or to say it doesn't especially look like film.
+It also has a vaguely 'video' look, or to say it doesn't especially look like film.
 The Shout Factory is probably the best iteration of the transfer, which makes sense as it was the most recent.

 As stated, this was a title I wanted to see for many years, even before the first US widescreen DVD release.
 My idea of the perfect special edition for this release was formed back in the standard resolution days of laserdiscs.
 I wanted three things: 1) the film in widescreen, 2) good reproductions of the wonderful pre-release artwork by John Berkey, and 3) the television version included as an extra.
 Now, back in the laserdisc days adding the three hour television version would push the overall price of the release into the box set realm.
 Box sets were not exactly a thing for Paramount Home Video, so this was always destined to be a dream.
 I am happy to report, that the new Scream Factory Collector's Edition checks all three boxes on my wish list.

 Just two years after the Scream Factory release, Studio Canal in the U.K. released the film in 4K and remastered Blu-Ray.
+The UHD features Dolby Vision.
 Taken from a new scan of the original negative, this new version features much more fine detail and a substantial color shift.
 I've included some captures from this new transfer to illustrate the differences.
 While it suffers at time from being too yellow or too teal, much of the time it looks fabulous, and remains my favorite way to view the film at present.
 What becomes clear upon direct comparison with older scans is how bright everything has been up to now, almost to the point of being washed out.
 Notice how more mysterious the night scenes on the island now play.

 Television Version